Misfortunes of the Java Programming Language

 I think it is a matter of convenience.
 For example, while one could do something like object-oriented programming in C, the language really doesn't have the necessary syntactic features to facilitate inheritance.
 So nobody (in their right mind) really tries to do OOP in C, even if they think it is a good thing otherwise.
 Likewise Java programmers rarely try to control responsibility of altering data, because they have to stand on their heads to do so.

-Another story: when I was a Fortran 77 programmer, I had no appreciation for structured programming.
+Another story: when I was a FORTRAN 77 programmer, I had no appreciation for structured programming.
 All I needed in life was arrays, and to me, the structures of Pascal and C were just a weird cute thing that no self-respecting programmer would touch.
 I'm all changed now.
-And now Fortran 90 has structures (but most of its users just use it for the improved comments and formatting).
+And now FORTRAN 90 has structures (but most of its users just use it for the improved comments and formatting).
 OK not such a good example.

 the == operator means identical